Probiotic Complex Benefits

 Probiotic Complex Research

 Inflammation can be a big problem in the body and is a contributing factor in many health concerns.
-Allergies, cardiovascular disease, arthritis and autoimmune disorders all include it as one of their main symptoms.
-Research has shown the ability of probiotics to regulate the function of cytokines, which are involved in the initiation of inflammation, demonstrates that they can be of great use in treating a wide variety of inflammatory diseases.
+Research has shown the ability of probiotics to regulate the function of cytokines, which are involved in the initiation of inflammation, demonstrates that they can be of great use in treating a wide variety of inflammation.

-There are several factors believed to lead to irritable bowel syndrome.
+There are several factors believed to lead to inflammation in the gut.
 These include bacterial overgrowth, inflammation, and imbalance within the brain-gut axis.
-Much research into probiotics as a treatment for this has been conducted due to their known influence in these areas.
+Much research into probiotics as a suppoort for this has been conducted due to their known influence in these areas.
 Research has shown probiotic supplements have shown improvement in these symptoms, particularly those in the Lactobacillus and Bifidobacterium genera.